-In consideration of their services provided under the Underwriting Agreement, and subject to Admission, the Fund has agreed to pay to: (i) SHUAA a fee of US\$100,000; (ii) the Joint Bookrunners a base commission of two per cent (2%) of the total proceeds from the offer; (iii) the Joint Bookrunners (for and on behalf of each of the Co-Lead Managers) a base commission of 0.5 per cent (0.5%) of the total proceeds from the Offer, to be allocated among the Co-Lead Managers in proportion to the share of the orders procured by each such Co-Lead Manager in the total aggregate book of orders procured by all Co-Lead Managers; and (iv) the Joint Bookrunners (for themselves and for and on behalf of each of the Co-Lead Managers, including any placement agent) a further commission of 0.5% of the total proceeds from the Offer, which may be payable to any of the Co-Lead Managers and/or any of the Joint Bookrunners and/or and placement agent at the Fund's discretion, the allocation of such additional commission to be determined by the Fund not later than the Closing Date.
+In consideration of their services provided under the Underwriting Agreement, and subject to Admission, the Fund has agreed to pay to: (i) SHUAA a fee of US\$100,000; (ii) the Joint Bookrunners a base commission of two per cent (2%) of the total proceeds from the offer; (iii) the Joint Bookrunners (for and on behalf of each of the Co-Lead Managers) a base commission of 0.5 per cent (0.5%) of the total proceeds from the Offer, to be allocated among the Co-Lead Managers in proportion to the share of the orders procured by each such Co-Lead Manager in the total aggregate book of orders procured by all Co-Lead Managers; and (iv) the Joint Bookrunners (for themselves and for and on behalf of each of the Co-Lead Managers, including any placement agent) a further commission of 0.5% of the total proceeds from the Offer, which may be payable to any of the Co-Lead Managers and/or any of the Joint Bookrunners and/or any placement agent to be split among the Co-Lead Managers and/or the Joint Bookrunners and/or and placement agent at the Fund's discretion, the allocation of such additional commission to be determined by the Fund not later than the Closing Date.
 In addition, the Fund has also agreed to pay a wide range of other fees, expenses, costs and any transfer taxes which are payable in connection with the Underwriting Agreement.